department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/automated-decision/automated-decision_uat-research-plan.md

-# UAT Research Plan for STEM Scholarship (22-10203) Automated Decision
+# UAT Research Plan for STEM Scholarship (22-10203) Automated Decisio

-As a designer I need to create a research plan to share with my team.
-(This should be filled out and maintained by the designer on the team & can be cross-linked and referenced in any issues.)

 ## Goals
 1. What product & team are you doing this research for?